alessandro-bugatti/vsgl2/lessons/0030_mandelbrot/readme.md

 ![Mandelbrot set](./images/screen.png)

-Since the function needs complex numbers, a structure is defined as follows (also standard library complex could be used):
+Since the function needs complex numbers, a structure is defined as follows (standard library complex could also be used):

 ```c
 struct Complex{
     double real, imm;
 };
 ```
-and addition and multiplication are defined as well to compute the function.
+and addition and multiplication are also defined to compute the function.
-The function ```diverge``` checks if a complex number *C* diverge and this information is used to draw the point black or white.
+The function ```diverge``` checks if a complex number *C* diverges and this information is used to draw the point black or white.
 The evolution of a number *C* is computed using this recurrence:

 ![Recurrence](./images/iteration.png)